Muhsin Ibrahim

 religion of Islam and our beloved prophet, Muhammad, upon whom be peace.
 But

-that will NOT do any harm to it.
+that will NOT harm it.
 Allah, the Exalted, has vowed to guard it and

 so He does.